 The Government established the Macao Light Rapid Transit Corporation Limited in accordance with By-law No. 8/2019.
-Macao Light Rapid Transit Corporation Limited is mainly responsible for building and maintaining the infrastructure and facilities necessary for the operations of the

-Light Rapid Transit system, as well as the LRT operation management and provision of passenger services.
+Macao Light Rapid Transit Corporation Limited is mainly responsible for building and maintaining the infrastructure and facilities necessary for the operations of the Light Rapid Transit system, as well as the LRT operation management and provision of passenger services.
 Other extended services include advertising and commercial services.
 The company is committed to supporting the Government's public transportation policy, thereby elevating people's quality of life and convenience in commuting.

 The Macao LRT Taipa line officially commenced operation in December 2019.
-The line is 9.3 kilometres long, with 11 stations, covering the major residential areas, old districts, and tourist spots of downtown Taipa, linking Macao's three major ports of entry by sea, land and air.
+The line has 11 stations, covering the major residential areas, old districts, and tourist spots of downtown Taipa, linking Macao's three major ports of entry by sea, land and air.
+In December 2023, the Taipa line was extended to the Barra Station on the Macao peninsula via the lower level of the Sai Van Bridge, increasing the total number of stations to 12 and extending the line length to 12.5 kilometres.